Joey Godee: Club career

 In 2012, Godee moved to AGOVV Apeldoorn on a one-year contract.
 After the club went bankrupt shortly after, he signed a contract with Belgian club Cercle Brugge in January 2013, where he was reunited with his former coach, Foeke Booy.
 Following Booy's dismissal at the end of April, Cercle Brugge were able to maintain their place in the Belgian First Division under head coach Lorenzo Staelens, who had succeeded Booy.
 Cercle Brugge had first won the third play-off matchup against Beerschot, and after advancing from the play-offs against three second-tier teams, White Star Woluwe, Mouscron-Péruwelz and Westerlo.
 On 29 May 2013, Godee signed a three-year contract extension with Cercle Brugge.
 He reported in the press that retaining Cercle in the First Class was a condition for him to extend his contract.

 On 25 July 2013, Godee moved to Go Ahead Eagles on a season-long loan.
 After the 2013–14 season, he returned to Cercle Brugge.
 With that club, he suffered relegation in 2015.
 In July of that year, his contract for another season was terminated.
 In 2016, he started playing for Helmond Sport on an amateur basis.
 He finished the season at FC Dordrecht from January 2017 and then returned to Helmond Sport.
 He left there at the end of November and joined DOVO, alongside fellow former professional Dominique Kivuvu, in mid-February 2018 after a trial in Vietnam.
 In mid-2018, Godee moved to DUNO in the Hoofdklasse.

 Prior to the 2021–22 season, Godee moved to HVC Amersfoort in the lower division Vierde Klasse.

+International career

+Godee played once for the Netherlands national under-19 football team.